LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 by default `~/logtalk_packs/packs/pl_reg/pl_pack`.

 Different Prolog systems provide different solutions for locating Prolog code.
-For example, some Prolog systems adopted the Quintus Prolog `file_search_path/2` hook predicate.
+For example, several Prolog systems adopted the Quintus Prolog `file_search_path/2` hook predicate.
 For these systems, a solution could be to add a fact to this predicate for each installed Prolog pack.
+For example, assuming a `pl_pack` Prolog pack:

+	:- multifile(file_search_path/2).
+	:- dynamic(file_search_path/2).

+	file_search_path(library, '$LOGTALKPACKS/packs/pl_pack').

+If the Prolog system also supports reading an initialization file at startup, the above definition could be added there.